 The eventual goal is to implement a "Remastered" mode that lets folks create plugins for the remaster without requiring extra "post-processing" steps with xEdit and the like (or a way to convert an existing mod to support the remaster).

 But it's still very early days - there will be some fundamental differences in how modding works in the remaster due to the interop b'ween two game engines (the original Oblivion engine and UE5).
-It'll take a while before the community lands on a standardized spec, so ETA atm.
+It'll take a while before the community lands on a standardized spec, so no ETA atm.

 To anyone trying to use the Construction Set on the Oblivion remaster, of course you will want the extender.
 This issue took me embarrassingly long to figure out, so let me share what it was for me.